 M∞: "Ah, Arthur.
 My greatest work — and my greatest sorrow.
 Let me tell you of the boy who drew the sword, the king who built the circle, and the man who wept when his knights rode out to seek the impossible."

-N.C.
-Wyeth, illustration from The Boy's King Arthur (1922).
+From The Boy's King Arthur (1922), Wyeth.

-The historical Arthur was no medieval king in shining armor but a Romano-British war leader of the late 5th or early 6th century, fighting in the chaotic aftermath of Rome's withdrawal from Britain in 410 CE.
+The first primordial, historical Arthur was no medieval king in shining armor but a Romano-British war leader of the late 5th or early 6th century, fighting in the chaotic aftermath of Rome's withdrawal from Britain in 410 CE.
 The earliest reference appears in the Welsh poem Y Gododdin (c.
 600 CE), which praises a warrior by noting he "was no Arthur" — implying Arthur was already a legendary standard of martial excellence.
 The Historia Brittonum (c.
 828 CE) lists twelve battles fought by Arthur as dux bellorum, "leader of wars," the most famous being the Battle of Badon Hill, which halted Saxon expansion for a generation.

 The transformation from historical war leader to mythic king unfolded across centuries.
 Geoffrey of Monmouth's Historia Regum Britanniae (c.
 1136) created the literary Arthur we recognize: king of a glorious court, wielder of Caliburnus (the legendary sword later known as Excalibur), conqueror of much of Europe, betrayed by Mordred, his shadow-born son and usurper.
-It was Geoffrey of Monmouth who invented the sword in the stone, the figure of Merlin at Arthur's side, and the mysterious departure to Avalon.
+It was Geoffrey of Monmouth who invented the sword in the stone, the figure of Merlin at Arthur's side, and the mysterious departure to the afterscape of Avalon.

 The Golden Court of Camelot

-His queen was Guinevere, described in every source as the most beautiful woman in Britain — and in many sources as the most dangerous.
+His queen was Guinevere, described in every source as the most beautiful woman in Britain (and in many sources as the most dangerous).
 She was Arthur's partner in sovereignty: in the Celtic tradition, the queen was the land, and her marriage to the king was the mystical union that made the kingdom fertile.
-Her love affair with Lancelot du Lac — the greatest knight in the world, raised by the Lady of the Lake herself — was the fault line running beneath Camelot's magnificence.
-The purest devotion between queen and champion became the betrayal that would eventually shatter everything Arthur built.
+Her love affair with Sir Lancelot du Lac — the greatest knight in the world, raised by the Lady of the Lake herself — was the fault line running beneath Camelot's magnificence.
+The purest devotion between queen and champion became the betrayal that would eventually shatter The Knights of the Round.

 👑 Guinevere — The Queen at the Center